OUR BLOG

 • Incontinence.
 Forceps delivery can sometimes cause damage to the muscles and nerves in the pelvic floor.
 This can lead to urinary or fecal incontinence.

 • Uterine rupture.
 A uterine rupture occurs when part of the uterus wall tears or rips.
-It’s rare, but it’s possible for excessive force from forceps to cause a rupture.
+It’s rare, but excessive force from forceps can cause a rupture.

 In many of the circumstances that warrant the use of forceps, a Cesarean section might be a better option.
 There are risks associated with C-sections as well.
 But forceps are more likely to cause infant trauma.
 Doctors should only use them when the benefits outweigh the risks.